 The smallest clinically detectable mass or tumor has at least 10 billion cells.
-This is why even after we no longer see a cancer, treatment may be continued for a period of time.
+Therefore, even after we no longer see a cancer, treatment may be continued for a period of time.
 A person who has had cancer is considered to be in remission when there is no evidence of that disease for at least five years.